coderefinery/manuals/hackmd-mechanics.md

 ## Asking questions

-Always ask questions and add new sections at the very bottom (unless you are answering to something old).
+Always ask questions and add new sections at the very bottom (unless you are answering to something old, but we don't look up that much).
 You can also answer and comment on other questions, too.

 Other hints: